Become a regular reader of our Sea Lion Barker blog.

-Groups are invited to come to the Marine Mammal Care Center to learn about seals, sea lions, and the marine environment.
-Students can see recovering patients and learn how human interactions affect our ocean life.
-Students will also observe animal care, feeding procedures, and learn about the rehabilitation procedures to return the animals back to their natural environment.
+Groups are invited to come to the Marine Mammal Care Center Los Angeles to learn about seals, sea lions, and marine environment.
+Participants can see recovering patients and learn how human interactions affect our ocean life.
+Students will also observe animal care, feeding procedures, and learn about rehabilitation procedures we use to return the animals back to their ocean environment.

-Tours include a classroom activity and viewing of the animals currently in-house.
+Tours include an age appropriate classroom presentation and viewing of seals and sea lion patients currently in our hospital.
 Due to safety considerations, a tour is limited to the classroom and viewing the animals from outside the perimeter fence.
 It does not entail a behind-the-scenes look at the facility.
-Tours last between 1 – 1 ½ hours.
+Tours last approximately 1 hour.

-- Cost: Groups of 6-30 people, we ask for a $30 donation and/or equivalent in Wish List items.
-Groups of 30-40 people, we ask for a $1 per person donation and/or equivalent in Wish List items.
+- Suggested Donation: Groups of under 10 people, we ask for a $30 donation and/or equivalent value in Wish List items.
+Groups of near 11-30 people, we ask for a $3 per person donation, and 30-40 guests, a $2 donation per person.

-- Group size: Minimum of 6 people.
-Groups larger than 40 visitors will require special arrangements.
+- Group size: Minimum of 10 people.
+Groups larger than 40 visitors require special arrangements.

-- Scheduling: Tours can be scheduled Monday through Sunday, 10:00 am – 3:00 pm.
+- Scheduling: Tours can be scheduled Monday through Sunday, to start between 10:00 am – 3:00 pm.
 Tours should be scheduled 1 to 2 months in advance of the selected date.

 - For reservations, please submit a group tour form.

-If you are arranging to have your group meet at MMCC, please communicate the tour start time to them.
-If education staff or docents are not on site when they arrive, participants are free to view the animal enclosures.
-However, it is important to note that animal care personnel are not involved in tour scheduling, and for safety reasons, are not permitted to answer questions while inside the enclosures.
+If you are arranging to have your group meet at MMCC LA, please communicate the tour start time to them.
+If education staff or docents are not on site when your group arrives, participants may view our patients from outside of enclosures.
+However, it is important to note that animal care personnel are not involved in tour scheduling; for safety reasons, animal care personnel are not permitted to answer questions while inside enclosures.

-Each year, our program teaches thousands of students and visitors about marine mammals and the continued, urgent need for ocean conservation.
+Each year, our program educates thousands of students and visitors about marine mammals and the continued, urgent need for ocean conservation.
 This is a great learning experience for all!